This issue gathers a number of typographical error and grammatical improvements that woudl enhance the readability of the specification.

 The declaration of attribute Title in interface C is ambiguous, since the

 compiler IDL-processor does not know which string_t is desired.
-Ambiguous declarations yield compilation errors.
+Ambiguous declarations shall be treated as yield compilation errors.

 In section 8.2.2 (Rules for Using Standardized Annotations) modify the bullets as shown below: